NavneetDW/ndesignworks-homepage/README.md

 - `gulp js` minifies the themes JS file
 - `gulp vendor` copies dependencies from node_modules to the vendor directory

-You must have npm and Gulp installed globally on your machine in order to use these features.
+You must have npm installed globally in order to use this build environment.